Synopsis

 The 2000s South Korea Landscape

-Catalog density by release year in the 2000s.
-Highlighted year (yellow) is when When I Turned Nine premiered.
-321 total titles in this decade from South Korea.
+Catalog density by release year across the 2000s in South Korea, 321 titles in total.
+Highlighted year (yellow) is when When I Turned Nine premiered alongside 36 others.

 Reception Benchmarks